What Is the Family and Medical Leave Act?

 End of Leave

-- The employee contacts their leave administrator and supervisor before their expected return to work.
+- The employee needs to contact their leave specialist and supervisor before their expected return to work.

 The employee should confirm a return date or explain the medical necessity of more leave beyond 12 weeks.

-- The leave administrator and supervisor coordinate on the employee's return to work.
+- The leave specialist and supervisor coordinate on the employee's return to work.

 Under FMLA, the employee must return to the same or equivalent position as before the leave (see "Return to Work" below).
 If the employee is returning to an equivalent job, rather than the same job, the supervisor and employee should discuss the terms of the new position.